capturcus/deadfish/README.md

 The entry point is gameThread, and that's where the game loop is.
 The box2d world is updated, then objects are updated, then objects that marked for deletion are deleted.
 A mutex must be used because websocket callback (gameOnMessage) will be called on a different thread than the game loop.

 ## Level creation
-_(as of 29.09.2020)_

 ### Overview

 Levels are created in [Tiled](https://www.mapeditor.org/).
-However, contrary to the editor name, the maps are not tile based and all interactive objects are placed freely (as of now, at least).
+However, contrary to the editor name, the maps are not tile based and all interactive objects are placed freely.
 The maps contain visible objects: _obstacles_ (stones) and _hiding spots_ (bushes), as well as invisible, related to the game mechanics: _playerwalls_ and _waypoints_.

-It is __very__ important to use Tiled __version 1.4.0 or higher__.
-(Otherwise there will be positioning problems with every rotated object.)
+It is __very__ important to use Tiled __version 1.4.0 or higher__ (otherwise there will be positioning problems with every rotated object.)
+The newest versions are available on `snap` or on Tiled [website](https://www.mapeditor.org/) (the newest version available via `apt` is below 1.4.0).

 ### Pipeline

 The levels are created in Tiled and saved in the __.tlx__ format (Tiled XML).
 This is then parsed by [`levelpacker.py`](./levelpacker/levelpacker.py) and packed neatly into a flatbuffer, defined in [`deadfish.fbs`](./deadfish.fbs), producing a __.bin__ file.
 The flatbuffer bin is then imported and parsed by server upon launch.
-When clients connect, server packs and sends a simplified version for them, cutting out all server-side information.
+When clients connect, server packs and sends a simplified version for them, cutting out all potentially sensitive server-side information.

 ### Structure